 Joyce De Guatemala Scholarship Fund

 Residency Description: Each artist is asked to think in terms of multiples of an image.
-In addition to original prints, limited editions of collages, mixed-media works on paper, and dimensional works may be considered.
-The key is to have enough works so that they can be distributed (50/50 with Brandywine) which would leave images available for distribution to public collections, sale to help fund future residencies going forward, and placement in the permanent Collection and Archives of Brandywine.
-In addition to one-half of all images produced, each artist will be provided a budget of $2,500 to be spent on master printer fees, art supplies, and materials or services needed.
+In addition to original prints, limited editions of collages, mixed-media works on paper and dimensional works may be considered.
+The key is to have enough works so that they can be distributed (50/50 with BWA) which would leave images available for distribution to public collections, sale to help fund future residencies going forward and placement in the permanent Collection and Archives of Brandywine.
+In addition to one-half of all images produced, each artist will be provided a budget of $2,500 to be spent on master printer fees, shop assistants, art supplies and materials or services needed.